astrocore-team/Astrocore-site/README.md

 # Astrocore-site
-The repository for the new Astrocore website
+The repository for the new Astrocore website.